 Below are maps from the Missouri Department of Natural Resources, State Historic Preservation Office (SHPO) online Geographic Information System (GIS) map gallery.
 Click on a map or a bold map title to invoke the interactive map viewer.

 Click on the map titles or the Missouri maps below to invoke the interactive map viewer.

-This map shows all current national registered historic sites, national register historic districts, and certified local districts within the state.
+This map shows all current national registered historic sites and districts, and certified local districts within the state.
 The map also shows architectural surveys that have been digitized by our office.

 Allows those doing preliminary archaeological background research to view site and survey data in the SHPO GIS database.

 Allows those doing archaeological projects to input their own site and survey data into the SHPO archaeology database via any high-speed Web connection.

 Pursuant to the federal regulations, access to archaeological GIS data is restricted to professional archaeologists, those working/studying under the direct supervision of a professional archaeologist, or entities or personnel that have a legitimate "need to know" as determined by the SHPO.
 Be advised that the data displayed in the Viewer application is constantly updated and cannot be regarded as wholly complete.
 To subscribe to either the Archaeology Editor or Archaeology Viewer service, contact the Cultural Resources Inventory Coordinator at (573) 751-4589 or via email.